Scarlet-breasted fruit dove

-The scarlet-breasted fruit dove (Ptilinopus bernsteinii) is a species of bird in the family Columbidae.
+The scarlet-breasted fruit dove (Megaloprepia bernsteinii) is a species of bird in the family Columbidae.
 It is endemic to Indonesia, where it occurs in the northern Moluccas.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.
 In 1863 Hermann Schlegel named the new species for one of his collectors, Heinrich Agathon Bernstein.